Mohammad Ali Bogra: Diplomatic career (1947–1952)

-Prime Minister of Pakistan (1953–1955)
+Premiership (1953–1955)

-The issue of the Bengali language movement in East in 1952, the rise of the Pakistan Socialist Party, and the riots in Lahore against the Ahmadiyya in 1953 were the defining factors that led to the dismissal of Prime Minister Khawaja Nazimuddin by Governor-General Ghulam Muhammad on 17 April 1953.
+The issue of the Bengali Language Movement in East in 1952, the rise of the Pakistan Socialist Party, and the riots in Lahore against the Ahmadi in 1953 were the defining factors that led to the dismissal of Prime Minister Khawaja Nazimuddin by Governor-General Ghulam Muhammad on 17 April 1953.

 Bogra was recalled to Karachi from Washington, D.C. for further consultation, but Governor-General Ghulam Muhammad moved to appoint him as the new prime minister and the President of the Muslim League, which the party had accepted.
 Under pressure he accepted the new appointment from Ghulam Muhammad.
 Initially, he kept the federal ministries of foreign affairs and defence until appointing a new cabinet.
 Upon taking over the government, Bogra dismissed the elected East Bengali government of A.K.
 Fazlul Huq on 30 May 1954 for "treasonable activities."
 He appointed then-defence secretary Iskander Mirza as the Governor of East Bengal, but this appointment only lasted a couple of months.

 Bogra's new cabinet—known as the "Ministry of Talents"—included Commander-in-Chief of the Pakistan Army Ayub Khan as Defence Minister and Governor Iskander Ali Mirza as Interior Minister and Minister of States and Frontier Regions.

 After Bogra's appointment, U.S. President Dwight Eisenhower ordered the shipment of thousands of tons of wheat to Pakistan.
-Bogra was eager to strengthen military ties with the United States; however, the U.S. moved cautiously to not damage their strong relations with India.
+Bogra was eager to strengthen military ties with the United States; however, the U.S. moved cautiously to not damage their relations with India.
 He signed several agreement with the United States, most notably the Mutual Defense Assistance Agreement in 1954, which provided U.S. military assistance to Pakistan.
 During Bogra's premiership, Pakistan also joined the Southeast Asia Treaty Organization in 1955.